postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 Your local session in Postman can use values that are transient and visible to you, but aren't synced or shared with your team.
 This lets you develop and test using private credentials or experimental values, without risk of exposing these details or affecting others on your team.

 > For example, your team could have a shared API key and individual API keys.
 You could do experimental development work locally using your personal key, but use the shared key for team collaboration.
 Similarly, you could have a variable that represents exploratory work you're doing locally but aren't ready to share with the team.
 You can later choose to persist the local data so that others on your team can also access it.

-When you create or edit a variable, you can enter both an initial and a current value.
-When you create a new variable in Postman, if you leave the current value empty, it will autofill with the initial value.
-If you specify a current value, it will be local to your instance.
-The __Persist__ option lets you push your current value to the shared data, updating the initial value to match the current value.

-> If you don't have Editor access to an environment, you can't edit the initial value of an environment variable.
-You can edit the current value, and your edit won't be visible to anyone sharing your [workspace](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).

-Using __Persist__ will make your current value [sync](/docs/getting-started/syncing/) with Postman's servers and be reflected for anyone sharing your collection or environment.
-To reset your current local values to reflect the initial shared values, use __Reset__.

 You can edit a current value inline from the **Environment quick look** <img alt="External link icon" src="https://assets.postman.com/postman-docs/eye.jpg" width="24px" style="vertical-align:middle;margin-bottom:5px"> in the top right of Postman.